nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

     </tr>
 </table>

-About **34% of sessions completed the piece.** In this case, completion is defined as reaching the last slide of content, not reaching the conclusion slide .
-For comparison, ["This Is Color"](http://apps.npr.org/lookatthis/posts/colors/) and ["Plastic Rebirth"](apps.npr.org/lookatthis/posts/plastic/) had ~28% completion rates, while ["What Do Homeless Vets Look Like?"](http://apps.npr.org/lookatthis/posts/veterans/) had ~42%, but completion was defined as the last slide (including conclusion slides) for those stories.
+**33.8% of sessions completed the piece.** In this case, completion is defined as reaching the last slide of content, not reaching the conclusion slide .
+For comparison, ["This Is Color"](http://apps.npr.org/lookatthis/posts/colors/) and ["Plastic Rebirth"](http://apps.npr.org/lookatthis/posts/plastic/) had ~28% completion rates, while ["What Do Homeless Vets Look Like?"](http://apps.npr.org/lookatthis/posts/veterans/) had ~42%, but completion was defined as the last slide (including conclusion slides) for those stories.
 Completion rate is important for understanding our test, because we ran the test after people completed the story.
+This gives us a sense of how many people we lost between the last slide of content and the conclusion slide.

 More interestingly, **77% of sessions that got 25% of the way through the story completed the piece.** If users began the story and stuck with us for a quarter of the piece, they were very likely to finish the whole thing.
 However, only **44% of sessions got 25% of the way through.** It seems like the biggest road block was hooking people and getting them started.
 The story’s **high bounce rate (52%)** also backs up this conclusion.